open-taggy/.github/profile/README.md

 Proprietary systems are often expensive and questionable in terms of data protection

-### 🐓 taggy is here to give you an
+### 🎯 taggy is here to give you an
 - open,
 - easy-to-start-with,
 - easy-to-integrate and
-- quite powerful tool
+- quite powerful frontend tool

 to fit your tagging needs.